thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

     * if you actually use the watch during the night, make sure to count it as wakefulness?

 **misc**
-* the settings should be a scrolled page
 * turn off the Bluetooth connection when no phone is connected?
 * ability to send in real time to Bluetooth device the current sleep stage you're probably in.
 For use in Targeted Memory Reactivation.
 * find a way to remove outliers of stored values